How to Create SOAP Web Service Using WSDL in ASP.NET Core (.NET 8)

 How do I secure a SOAP service in ASP.NET Core?

-To secure a SOAP service in ASP.NET Core, enforce HTTPS and implement authentication middleware.
+To secure a SOAP service in ASP.NET Core, enforce HTTPS, implement authentication and authorization, and follow standard API security practices.

 Article by